angular/angular/aio/content/guide/deprecations.md

 <code-example path="deprecation-guide/src/app/app.component.ts" region="template-driven-form-example"></code-example>

-By default, when you use this pattern, you will see a deprecation warning once in dev mode.
+By default, when you use this pattern, you get a deprecation warning once in dev mode.
 You can choose to silence this warning by configuring `ReactiveFormsModule` at import time:

 <code-example path="deprecation-guide/src/app/app.module.ts" region="reactive-form-no-warning"></code-example>